shabesh10/Notepad-using-Java-Swing/README.md

 # Notepad using Java Swing

 This project is a simple Notepad desktop application built using java for learning purposes.
-It highly similiar to the usual notepad.
+It is highly similiar to the usual notepad.

 ## Features